lfaudreejr/CS50/README.md

-# CS50
+# Harvard CS50: Intro to Computer Science

-My Completed Solutions to the Problem Sets from the CS50 course at Harvard.
+My Completed Solutions to the Problem Sets from the CS50 course at Harvard on edX.

+While taking this course I am completing all the "More Comfortable" PSETs and going through and completing the CS50 study programs as well.